-- Scattering of ashes.
+- Scattering ashes.
 Ashes can be scattered in a location that is beautiful or meaningful.
 Loved ones can return to that location to think of the deceased and recall special memories.

 - Jewelry.
 You can purchase bracelets, rings, or necklaces that incorporate some of the deceased ashes, letting you keep them close at all times.

 - Unique keepsakes.
 Ashes can also be incorporated into a variety of keepsakes to bring family comfort over the years.
-Ashes can be placed inside special teddy bears, for example, and even incorporated into memorial tattoos.
+Ashes can be placed inside special teddy bears, for example, and even incorporated into tattoos.

 - Unique locations.
 Cremation allows for a final resting place in much more diverse locations than traditional burial.
 One option, for example, is placement in the Neptune Memorial Reef.
-The largest manmade reef in the world, the Neptune Memorial Reef supports a variety of unique sea life and provides a permanent legacy for those who loved the ocean.
+The largest human-made reef in the world, the Neptune Memorial Reef supports a variety of unique sea life and provides a permanent legacy for those who loved the ocean.